fhnw-iot-5ibb1/fhnw-iot-project-Terrarium-Monitoring-Control-System/README.md

 <sup>*</sup>) Same or separate device, details are up to you.

 ### Submitting results
-* Commit and push local changes to your repository.
+Commit and push local changes to your repository, before 03.06.2019, 00:00.